stumps-dev/meteor-persist-collection/README.md

 ```
 This function will synchronize your persisted collection with the Minimongo collection.
 The return value consists of documents which have been inserted/updated/removed while the app was offline.
 This could be used to synchronize with the server collection.
-> note:
+##### note on synchronization (important!):
-Meteor.status().connected MUST be false when editing your collection offline, otherwise changes wont be returned by this function.
+- Meteor.status().connected MUST be false when editing your collection offline, otherwise changes wont saved and thus wont be returned by this function.
-Documents which were removed offline will not be removed on the client when synchronizing.
+- Documents which were removed offline will not be removed on the client when synchronizing.
+- When synchronizing WHILE being connected with the server, you will LOSE inserts/updates made offline so, you MUST use the return value and synchronize with the server if you wish to keep your changes.
+Otherwise the server will simply overwrite your just synchronized data because of a subscription or something.
+- After synchronizing and you used the 'removed' property of the return value to remove documents on the server, it is a good idea to remove these document's id's from the persisted collection using Collection.removePersisted(removed) method.
+Otherwise it will keep returning these document id's in the return value's 'removed' property.

+I'm going to need feedback on these notes to find out what people are actually expecting with synchronization.
 #### Detect synchronization
 ```js
 Collection.isSyncing()